If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 Exercise?

-If your motivation is to get exercise, salsa solo is a great way to do it.
+If your motivation is to get exercise, salsa in lines is a great way to do it.

 Exercise is only good if you can keep to it.

-Salsa solo is so much fun its quite hard not to keep to it.
+Salsa in lines is so much fun it’s quite hard not to keep to it.
 Which is great for when the topsy turvies of regular life come up.

 Speaking of partner dancing